Human mobility networks reveal increased segregation in large cities: Methods

-We construct a fine-grained, dynamic interaction network $\mathcal{G}$ between all \usercountx individuals across \msacount MSAs and \countycount counties, which is represented as an undirected graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with time-varying edges.
+We construct a fine-grained, dynamic exposure network $\mathcal{G}$ between all \usercountx individuals across \msacount MSAs and \countycount counties, which is represented as an undirected graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with time-varying edges.
 Each node $v_i \in \mathcal{V} $ in the graph represents one of the $N=\usercountx$ individuals in our study, such that the set of nodes is $V = \{v_1,v_2,...,v_N\}$.
-Each node $v_i$ has a single attribute $x_i$, representing the inferred economic standing (estimated rent) of the individual.
+Each node $v_i$ has a single attribute $x_i$, representing the inferred socioeconomic status (estimated rent) of the individual.

 Individuals $v_i$ and $v_j$ are connected by one edge $e_{i,j,k} \in \mathcal{E}$ per \edgename, with $k$ indicating the $k$th \edgename between individuals $v_i$ and $v_j$.
 Each edge $e_{i,j,k}$ has three attributes $t_{i,j,k}$, $lat_{i,j,k}$, $lon_{i,j,k}$ indicating the timestamp, latitude, and longitude of the \edgename respectively.
 We now focus our discussion on explaining how each of the \edgename{s} edges of the network is calculated.